hexarobi/stand-lua-auto-updater/README.md

 ```
 local auto_update_config = {
-    source_host="raw.githubusercontent.com",            -- If using GitHub this should stay `raw.githubusercontent.com`
     -- *** EDIT THIS LINE *** Update with the URL of your specific RAW script file
     source_url="https://raw.githubusercontent.com/MyUsername/MyProjectName/main/MyScriptName.lua",
     script_name=SCRIPT_NAME,                            -- No edit needed. `SCRIPT_NAME` will be set automatically by Stand.